Create Campaign Simulation

 Note: In case you selected Priority unreserved as the Delivery goal type, then providing an end date is optional, because campaigns with this goal type generally do not have an end date.
 If left blank, then the end date is automatically set to 100 days from today's date.

-- Targeting template and Targeting (optional): select targets through a targeting template, which was set up in the Settings tab, and/or through individually selecting content categories, tags, frequency capping, and geotargets.
+- Targeting template and Targeting (optional): select targets through a targeting template, which was set up in the Settings tab, and/or through individually selecting content categories, tags, frequency capping, geotargets, and audience targets.

 - Override global targeting (optional): simulations use the global targeting settings by default.
 You may override global targeting for each targeting type.
 Select the check box corresponding to the targeting you want to override, available on each targeting type tab.